Operational-Sciences-Group/Prussian-Red/README.md

 ## About
 Prussian Red generates random prefix, root, and suffix words.
+It can generate more that 1 million unique project names!
 Its creation was inspired by Ed Snowden's book *Permanent Record*<sup>1</sup>:

 >"The NSA has a whole protocol you’re supposed to follow when you give a